canonical/charm-relation-interfaces/interfaces/tracing/v2/README.md

 ### Provider

-The provider exposes via its application databag a single `url`, at which the server is reachable, and a list of `ingesters` = ports and protocols.
+The provider exposes via its application databag a single `url`, at which the server is reachable, and a list of `receivers` = ports and protocols.
-Each ingester port supports a certain tracing protocol, such as OTLP_GRPC or Jaeger.
+Each receiver port supports a specific telemetry protocol, such as `otlp_grpc` or Jaeger.
-The full list of supported trace protocols can change, but those supported by Tempo at the time of writing are:
+The full list of supported trace protocols can change.
+The ones built into tempo are `otlp_http` and `otlp_grpc`.

-- `tempo`
-- `otlp_grpc`
-- `otlp_http`
-- `jaeger`
-- `zipkin`
+For a full list see https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver

 [\[Pydantic model\]](./schema.py)